rasyaq/rasyid.github.io/_posts/2023-08-27-Understanding-Transformers.md

         return attention_output, attention_weights

+### Multi-Head Attention: A Key Building Block of Transformers
+One of the most important attentional components is multi-head attention.
+This allows the model to jointly attend to information from different representation subspaces at different positions.
+At its core, multi-head attention involves projecting the inputs into multiple "heads", where each head represents a different attentional representation.
+Within each head, scaled dot-product attention is applied between the query, key, and value vectors.
+This produces an output for each head.

+The different heads are then concatenated and projected again to the final values.
+This multi-head approach provides the benefits of both summarizing the inputs and focusing on different positional and representational relationships.
+Specifically, multi-head attention is used in three key places within the transformer architecture:

+- Encoder Self-Attention: The encoder queries, keys, and values all come from the encoder's input.
+This allows each position to attend to all other positions and capture contextual relationships.
+- Decoder Self-Attention: The decoder queries, keys, and values come from the previous decoder outputs.
+Masking prevents leftward information flow and maintains auto-regressive order.
+- Encoder-Decoder Attention: The decoder queries come from the decoder, while the encoder keys and values are projected to the decoder.
+This bridges both components.

+By employing multi-head attention, transformers can jointly process information at different positions from different representational subspaces.
+This provides expressive power to learn complex functions mapping input sequences to output sequences.
+Multi-head attention has been a crucial innovation for creating effective deep attentional models.

 ## Behind the Magic - A High-Level View
 Fundamentally, the transformer consists of an encoder and a decoder.
 The encoder maps the input to a rich, contextual representation.
 The decoder then uses this representation to generate the output.